xiejw/z/README.md

 - The project name `Zion` symbolizes a foundation or stronghold (as in the "Rock of Zion"), representing a core system built with vision and the pursuit of excellence.

+- The project name `EOS` evokes the idea of a new dawn or a fresh beginning in technology, symbolizing the revolutionary change driven by the power of generative AI.